AntoineSebert/dandelion/documents/project-specification.md

 - Meumeu Yomsi, P. and Sorel, Y. (2007).
 Extending Rate Monotonic Analysis with Exact Cost of Preemptions for Hard Real-Time Systems.
 19th Euromicro Conference on Real-Time Systems (ECRTS'07).

 #### JSON data format
 Simple and widely used, this data format will be used by the processes to communicate with each other.
-These types of data are sufficiently generic and abstract to be able to be represented in any programming language, on the one hand, and to represent any concrete data on the other.
+These types of data are sufficiently generic and abstract to be represented in any programming language, on the one hand, and to represent any concrete data on the other.
 A library for Rust is available on GitHub under free software licenses (MIT or Apache 2.0 most of the time).
 - The JavaScript Object Notation (JSON) Data Interchange Format.
 (2017).

 #### Asynchronous I/O operations
 As the exchange of messages between processes will have a great importance, non-blocking I/O could significantly reduce the deadlocks.
-Further investigatino on this topic is needed, but a polling system might be an interesting solution.
+Further investigation on this topic is needed, but a polling system might be an interesting solution.
 - Colomiets, P. (2018).
 Asynchronous IO in Rust – Sudo vs Root. [online] Sudo vs Root.
 Available at: https://blog.skcript.com/asynchronous-io-in-rust-36b623e7b965 [Accessed 27 Sep.
 2018].

 ------